surajmitsel/surajmitsel/Networking/IPVsec.md

     - integrity, and
     - authenticity of data transmitted over IP networks.
 - IPsec is widely used to establish Virtual Private Networks (VPNs) and secure communication between network devices.
+- IPsec is not bound by any specific rules for secure communications.
+So it can easily integrate new security technologies withoud updating exsiting IPsec standards.

 ### Here are some of the key security features provided by IPsec: